-Whenever the compiler performs a type check on the parameter \$d, it first checks the nom-inal type (here, Any).
-A nominal type is an actual class or role, as opposed to additional constraints in the form of code blocks.
+Whenever the compiler performs a type check on the parameter \$d, it first checks the nominal type (here, Any).
 If that check succeeds, it calls the code block.
 The entire type check can only succeed if the code block returns a true value.